🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 If I had to choose between the two, I’d lean in the direction of the Citi Rewards Card, simply because its points have a longer validity period (up to 5 years, versus 1 year for the WWMC) and more transfer partners (11, versus 4 for the WWMC).

-However, its monthly bonus cap is also 33% lower than the WWMC’s, so that’s something to take into account.
+However, its monthly bonus cap is also lower than the WWMC’s (at least until 1 August 2025, after which they’ll be on par), and there is an annoying exclusion for travel, so that’s something to consider too.

 Card Earn Rate Remarks